 There are multiple methods in which students can receive their academic materials.
 Instructors may provide a written block of information within a content page or upload multimedia files.
 An effective way to present students with their academic materials is through captioned video.
 Instructors are encouraged to create video lectures using Panopto where visual aids (e.g., presentation slides, video clips, etc.) can be presented simultaneously with webcam media.
 Unlike in-person lectures, video lectures should be short (around 7 minutes) and highly focused.
 Using the “Conference Room” feature in Canvas, you can connect and interact in real-time (i.e., synchronously) with your students.
 Here the instructor or student may start a live session, which can be recorded for later viewing, and present information to your students through screensharing, Powerpoint presentation, or webcam.

-The IDLS team is available to walk you through the setup and operation of these programs and can be reached at email@example.com or by phone at 310-206-4563.
+The IDLS team is available to walk you through the setup and operation of these programs and can be reached via email at firstname.lastname@example.org.

 How do I record audio and video content?